IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 4. **Nomination & Candidacy:** There should be a transparent and easy method for all interested parties to submit themselves (or be nominated) for candidacy in the next cohort election.
-The period for submitting candidacy (TBD, minimum two weeks beginning on a Monday) should be enough to allow eligible candidates time to attend *at least* one meeting of the committee to introduce themselves (if necessary) to the other members of the committee prior to voting.
+The period for submitting candidacy (minimum two weeks beginning on a Monday) should be enough to allow eligible candidates time to attend *at least* one meeting of the committee to introduce themselves (if necessary) to the other members of the committee prior to voting.
 The *candidate forum meeting* may be a special (outside regular schedule) meeting of the committee in order to not detract from regular committee business.

 ### Candidate Criteria